Monash-FIT3170/2025W2-Commitment/api/README.md

 HTTP/WebSocket requests are handled by a request catcher, and are managed automatically by the operating system's thread scheduler.

-Your repository will be cloned to a local folder (only the git metadata) and a plethora of git log/show commands will retrieve metadata, parsing the command line outputs
+Your repository will be cloned to a local folder (only the git metadata) and a plethora of git log/show commands will retrieve metadata, parsing the command line outputs.

 The parsed information is logically coalated into types and is send back to you!